dank074/ms-websockets/README.md

 - You can add your certificate and key file to the path `/ssl/cert.pem` and `/ssl/privkey.pem` to add WSS support directly to the server **Note**:The client will not accept self-signed certificates, you must use a certificate signed by a CA (you can get one for free from letsencrypt.org)

-- or you can proxy WSS with either cloudflare or nginx. **Note**: Adding a proxy means that you will have to configure `ws.nitro.ip.header` so that the plugin is able to get the player's real ip address, and not the IP address of the proxy.
+- **RECOMMENDED** You can proxy WSS with either cloudflare or nginx. **Note**: Adding a proxy means that you will have to configure `ws.nitro.ip.header` so that the plugin is able to get the player's real ip address, and not the IP address of the proxy.

 ### Proxying WSS with Cloudflare
 You can easily proxy wss traffic using Cloudflare.
 However, you should first make sure that your `ws.nitro.port` is set to one that is listed as HTTPS Cloudflare Compatible in the following link: